fstark/icl-1501/System_Programmers_Manual.md

 four bytes long and should also occur on even boundaries.
 When DPL-1 and DPL-2 are intermixed, a new language is formed called DPL-3.
 The batch assembler for DPL-3 is known as DPL-3B.
-A subset of the DPL-2 monitor that handl es I/O functi on is known as the I/O Supervi sor or IOS.
+A subset of the DPL-2 monitor that handles I/O function is known as the I/O Supervisor or IOS.
 This manual describes DPL-1 and IOS as assembled on DPL-3B.

 In order to be able to tailor the system for optimum use with particular